Surrounded by farmland, the town of Molalla is known for its 100-year-old rodeo. But some are trying to make it known for a healthy lifestyle.

 Mapping data helped the 4-H Culture Club gain enough momentum to break ground on a new garden at Molalla High School in March.
 The data demonstrated the need to improve the local food system and helped the club secure a $5,000 grant from PacificSource Foundation and the CPHHS Extension program Youth Advocates for Health.
 Businesses and community organizations have also supported the school garden, which is Oregon’s 500th.

-Halverson and Extension educator Erin Devlin are offering technical advice and educational support to the club’s leader, Kelly Douglas.
-This summer, 4-H Culture Club members will use handheld GPS devices to map and photograph which neighborhoods don’t have as much access to low-cost healthy food, then set up produce stands for those areas, Halverson said.
+Beret and Extension educator Erin Devlin are offering technical advice and educational support to the club’s leader, Kelly Douglas.
+This summer, 4-H Culture Club members will use handheld GPS devices to map and photograph which neighborhoods don’t have as much access to low-cost healthy food, then set up produce stands for those areas, Beret says.
 4-H’ers will also sell low-cost produce to their classmates after school and when the cafeteria is closed.

 “I want to get better and be more active in sports”

-Additionally, Halverson and Devlin created a grant-funded, before-school student club that uses the trail and encourages members to walk or run 100 miles.
-So far, 75 children have walked more than 3,000 miles, said Robin Bergin, a counselor at Molalla Elementary.
+Additionally, Beret and Erin created a grant-funded, before-school student club that uses the trail and encourages members to walk or run 100 miles.
+So far, 75 children have walked more than 3,000 miles, says Robin Bergin, a counselor at Molalla Elementary.
 Fourth-grader McKenna Salvetti and fifth-grader Zara Hill are club members and have logged 15 miles and 25 miles, respectively.

 Zara walks every recess.
-“I want to get better and be more active in sports,” she said.
+“I want to get better and be more active in sports,” she says.
 “When I go to soccer practice, the coach wants us to be healthy.”